“Resurrecting history’s nightmares and monsters.”

 Just as well, some of the most horrific incidents are borne out of the hands of madmen.
 Inspired, one might say, by similar valleys and hills of obsession, manic moods, or depression.

-In childhood, we believe that the world is cast in two colours—a binary of virtue and depravity.
+In childhood, we believe that the world is cast in two colours—a binary of virtue and evil.
 As we all come to find, the world is not populated by demons and angels, but humans.
 A wonderful combination of the two.

 As such, many of history’s more notable stories arrive with just that: a confusing mixture.
 Ghosts aren’t just scary.
 They’re lonely.
 Demons aren’t evil.
 Just fallen angels.
 Killers aren’t (always) cold-hearted.
 They have motives rooted deep in emotions like yours and mine, sometimes even justifiable ones.